 When Tim turned 18, his family moved to Macon, Georgia.
 It was in Macon where his immersion in the legendary music scene had a profound and lasting impact on him.
 Working at a local nightclub promoting and coordinating appearances of national acts, Tim formed lifelong friendships.
 His time in Macon and travels throughout the South were both educational and inspirational.

 These inspirations have each shaped his playing and songwriting throughout his career, and today are at the heart of Tim's sound.
 Tim was greatly influenced by his guitar instructor, Ernie Hawkins, an honored Pittsburgh blues musician and world-renowned master of the complicated picking and style of the Reverend Gary Davis, known as the Piedmont fingerstyle.
 But it's Tim's unique and truly original style – in which he plays and picks using his thumb – that enables him to distinguish himself by playing both lead and rhythm while interchanging chords and licks.

 From 2002-2009, Tim was a founding member of The Mountain Jam Band that built a regional following playing blues-based jam band rock in the style of The Allman Brothers, the Grateful Dead and others.
-Unfortunately, they disbanded due the passing of a key member, although the friendships remain and they continue to play together.
+Unfortunately, they disbanded due to the passing of key members.

 In June 2005, Tim had the opportunity to meet and spend an intimate musical evening with legendary delta blues artists David "Honey Boy" Edwards, Homesick James, Sam Lay and Pinetop Perkins.
 He was so inspired by their soul and sound that he devoted himself to recording a musical tribute to these legendary masters of the Delta Blues.